NadavShaar/react-grid-table/README.md

 ### Styling

-Styling is done by css class selectors. the table's components are mapped with pre-defined classes, and you can add your own custom class per column in the `columns` configuration.
+Styling is done by css stylesheet that can be easily overridden. the table's components are mapped with pre-defined classes that should cover any situation, and you can add your own custom class per column in the `columns` configuration using the 'className' property.

 | Component | All available class selectors |
 |---|---|